mamunrushdi/face_recognition/README.md

 # Face Recognition System
-A face recognition system, mainly using FaceNet - course project for Coursera Deep Learning
+A face recognition system, mainly using FaceNet - course project for Coursera Deep Learning Specialization.

 The following task has been completed in this project:
 1. Implement the triplet loss function